telerik/reporting-docs/designing-reports/report-structure/textbox.md

 * By default, numbers are formatted to reflect the cultural settings on the client computer.
 Use formatting strings               to specify how numbers are displayed so that formatting is consistent regardless of where the person who is viewing the               report is located.

-* The formats provided on the Number page are a subset of the .NET Framework standard numeric format strings.
-To               format a number or date using a custom format that is not shown in the dialog box, you can use any .NET Framework format               strings for numbers or dates.
+* The formats provided on the Number page are a subset of the.NET Framework standard numeric format strings.
+To               format a number or date using a custom format that is not shown in the dialog box, you can use any.NET Framework format               strings for numbers or dates.
 For more information about custom format strings, see the  [Formatting Types](http://msdn.microsoft.com/en-us/library/fbxft59x%28VS.95%29.aspx)                topic on MSDN.

 * If a custom format string has been specified, it has a higher priority over default settings that are               culture-specific.
 For example, suppose you set a custom format string of "#,###" to show the number 1234 as 1,234.
 This               may have different meaning to users in different parts of the world.
 Before specifying a custom format, consider how the               chosen format will affect users of different cultures viewing the report.